jumbo-tech-campus/Styleguide/StatsD.md

 - `service` // Name of the service sending the statistic
 - `method`
+- `path`
-- `path` // Path should not include ID's of resources.
-In Hapi use `request.route.path`
+  Path should not include ID's of resources.
+In Hapi use `request.route.path` Example Hapi: /v0/product-lists/social-lists/{listID}
+  Example Restify: /v4/product/:id
 - `statuscode`

 ## Outgoing requests